cozy/cozy/README.md

 ![Cozy Logo](https://raw.githubusercontent.com/cozy/cozy-setup/gh-pages/assets/images/happycloud.png)

+:warning: __This repository is no longer maintained.
+It was the first version of the Cozy personal cloud server.
+We are actively developping a new, improved, version: Cozy V3.
+You can follow the development [here](https://github.com/cozy/cozy-stack), to test it and report bugs.__

 Cozy is an app-based personal cloud you host at home.
 It turns a low-cost piece of hardware like a Raspberry Pi 2 or an online VPS into a powerful app platform.
 It comes with common applications: a contacts manager, a calendar, a